-Regulations means the OEIC Regulations, the FCA Handbook of rules and guidance (including the COLL Sourcebook) and the UCITS Directive (or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable).
+Regulations means the FCA Handbook of rules and guidance (including the COLL sourcebook) and the UCITS Directive (or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable).

-Scheme Property means the property of the Company or a Sub-Fund (as appropriate) to be given to the Depositary for safe-keeping, as required by the FCA Rules.
+Scheme Property means the property of the Trust or a Sub-Fund (as appropriate) to be held by the Trustee for safe-keeping, as required by the FCA Regulations.

-Securities Financing Transactions or SFTs means securities financing transactions including repurchase transactions, securities lending and securities borrowing, buysell back transactions, sell-buy back transactions and margin lending transactions as defined by the Securities Financing Transactions Regulation but does not include commodities lending and commodities borrowing;
+Securities Financing Transactions or SFTs means securities financing transactions including repurchase transactions, securities lending and securities borrowing, buy-sell back transactions, sell-buy back transactions and margin lending transactions as defined by the Securities Financing Transactions Regulation but does not include commodities lending and commodities borrowing;